 A new study by

-shows that peer-to-peer digital video downloads reign supreme in the United States, outpacing legal alternatives such as the iTunes Store by five to one.
+the NPD Group shows that peer-to-peer digital video downloads reign supreme in the United States, outpacing legal alternatives such as the iTunes Store by five to one.
 What people are downloading is also an interesting point.

 The study said that among U.S. households with members who regularly use the Internet, approximately 8 percent — six million households, all told — downloaded at least one digital video file 10MB or later from a peer-to-peer service for free in the third quarter of 2006.